 What does a real estate recruiter do?

 One of the primary duties for many real estate recruiters is generating leads for candidates.
 This task generally involves placing ads in a variety of media.
 Real estate companies often need to hire personnel quickly, so recruiters often rely on online platforms such as job sites and social media for leads.
-Once the recruiter has generated a sufficient number of leads, the next step is to identify the candidates with the necessary real estate experience and training needed to fill the position.
+Once the recruiter has generated a sufficient number of leads, the next step is to identify the best candidates, with the necessary real estate experience and training needed to fill the position.
 Recruiters may also work with outside agencies to perform these tasks, depending on their employer’s resources.
 Lastly, a real estate recruiter will have some initial conversations with the candidate and cover the basics like real estate broker job salary and other information about your firm.

 So you want to be a real estate recruiter?